brunonatali/install/README.md

 ```

 This will make the contents of the "pbin" folder become executable, as well as create a service on the system with the name "My1stProgram" that will execute the file "my_program_executable".
 At the end will call script myScript.sh (under /post-install), to do some adjusts that you need, like call other aplication, change some file attribute or remove.
+[Learn more](#post-install-script)
 Note that a symlink is created in "/usr/sbin", that way you can run the application by typing in the terminal:
 ```shell
 $ my_program_executable